 Having said that, regardless of each puppy's status in the pack, both should view and accept you as their alpha dog!

-When two puppies are raised together the dominant puppy will try to 'rule the roost' and may attempt to intimidate or bully, the subservient puppy.
+When two puppies are raised together, the dominant puppy will try to 'rule the roost' and may attempt to intimidate or bully the subservient puppy.

-Separation will allow each pup to learn and develop at his own pace and for each personality to emerge naturally.
+The separation will allow each pup to learn and develop at his own pace and for each personality to emerge naturally.

-You won't need to keep your puppies apart forever, perhaps only for the first 8 - 12 months, just enough time to allow them to become well-trained, well-behaved, and fully socialized adults with a healthy respect for their human pack.
+You won't need to keep your puppies apart forever, perhaps only for the first 8 - 12 months, just enough time to allow them to become well-trained, well-behaved, and thoroughly socialized adults with a healthy respect for their human pack.

-Photo Credits for Two Puppies:
+Photo credits for Raising Two Puppies:

 1. Cynoclub at http://www.dreamstime.com/stock-image-puppies-english-cocker-image16956541